 Have you started thinking about what you are going to spend your tax refund on?
-With 77% of Australians likely to get a tax refund this year, many have already made plans for what to do with their cash windfall, whether it be a holiday, a new piece of furniture or some other indulgence that’s been on their ‘list’ for a while.
+The average Australian will receive a tax refund of $2,574* and many will have already made plans for what to do with their cash windfall, well before the cash hits their bank account!
+Whether it be a holiday, a new piece of furniture or some other indulgence that’s been on their ‘list’ for a while.

 But what if you could really make the most of this ‘extra cash’, so that you could enjoy both a short-term boost to your quality of life and at the same time, funnel this windfall into some smarter savings or investment options, so that you can reap the rewards of this years return for many years to come?

 Creating financial goals has been well documented to bring psychological and lifestyle benefits and what better time to start than now, when you have a great chunk of extra cash in your account?!

 Clearing a portion (or all, if you can!) of your debt is always a great place to start.
 Directing some of your refund into paying off your credit card, personal loans or getting ahead on your mortgage will save you money in lowering the interest you’d be paying down the track!

 - Improve your Savings balance!